purpleKarrot Gedankenexperimente

 endif()

 Now test your own CMake files.
-If you find a match for if($, then you most likely have a bug.
+If you find a match for if($, you most likely have a bug.